tangqi/tangqi.github.io/src/hpc.md

 ----

 ![](img/gallery/mfem-dd.png)
-*Domain decomposition at the intial time (left) and the final time (right) of the above run.
+*Domain decomposition at the initial time (left) and the final time (right) of the above run.
 A random number is assigned to each domain for visualization.
-Since a space filling curve is used for partitioning, the decompositions are mostly continuous througout the run.*
+Since a space filling curve is used for partitioning, the decompositions are mostly continuous throughout the run.*

 ----